F5Networks/f5-cloud-failover-extension/contributing/README.md

 ---
 ### Public documentation methodology

-In general, see the documentation team for more details... however there is a process.
+In general, see the documentation team for more details... that being said public documentation is available on clouddocs.
+(See the main README for the link)

-The current process involves adding a `doc` label to an issue to note it requires public documentation.
-This will cause the issue to show up in a documentation board in GitLab, the developer responsible for the feature is also responsible for generating the artifacts required by the documentation team member.

 See the [examples](../examples) directory for curated artifacts such as declaration examples, output examples, AS3 declaration example, etc.

-See the [INTERNAL_README.md](../INTERNAL_README.md) for an internal explanation of most features.